nickvourd/Supernova/README.md

 - Rust
 - Nim

-It supports a variety of different ciphers:
+It supports a variety of different ciphers, including:
 - XOR
 - RC4
 - AES